Read on to find out about the Roman roots of country life in Le Marche

 Preamble:The Anglo-Italian friendship which inspired this post

 In summer 2012 the Suasa excavations were, sadly, not open to the public, because the previous winter’s heavy snow had caused the (modern protective) roof to fall in over a part of them.
-Nevertheless, Prof Lepore kindly showed us round the site, partly because after an interesting lecture on “Archeologia preventiva: il caso dell ager suasanus”, we had made ourselves known to him and his team, as English people from the nation which pioneered non-digging archaeology, and sharers of the Suasa team’s admiration for our fellow countryman, Dr J P Williams -Freeman, a Hampshire man, the pioneer of field archaeology and the use of aerial photography in archaeology.
+Nevertheless, a member of the team kindly showed us round the site, partly because after an interesting lecture on “Archeologia preventiva: il caso dell ager suasanus”, we had made ourselves known to them, as English people from the nation which pioneered non-digging archaeology, and sharers of the Suasa team’s admiration for our fellow countryman, Dr J P Williams -Freeman, a Hampshire man, the pioneer of field archaeology and the use of aerial photography in archaeology.

 Life in Roman Suasa